 In general, two types of receipts occur during the course of business.
-Capital Receipts are described as the money brought to the business from non-operating sources like proceeds from the sale of long-term assets, capital brought by the proprietor, sum received as a loan or from debenture holders etc. In contrast revenue receipts are the result of firm’s routine activities during the financial year, which includes sales, commission, interest on investment.
+Capital Receipt is described as the money brought to the business from non-operating sources like proceeds from the sale of long-term assets and capital brought by the proprietor.
+These receipts do not affect the company’s profit or loss.

 Content: Capital Receipt Vs Revenue Receipt

 - Key Differences

 |Capital Receipt is the amount which a company receives by selling the fixed assets or loan taken from the bank.

 |Revenue Receipt is the amount which a company receives out of proceeds from selling goods and services.